qq253498229/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Developing a Plugin
+# 开发一款插件

-<link-summary>Develop an IntelliJ Platform plugin using Gradle and Gradle IntelliJ Plugin.</link-summary>
+<link-summary>使用 Gradle 和 Gradle IntelliJ 插件开发 IntelliJ 平台插件。</link-summary>

 IntelliJ Platform plugins can be developed by using either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/) as your IDE.
 Both include the complete set of plugin development tools.